Use this glossary as a guide to financial terms. If confused by any terminology on our site, use this glossary as a guide!

 APR: Annual Percentage Rate (APR) measures the cost of borrowing money.
 In summary, it reflects the interest rate.

 Bank: A for-profit financial institution that accepts deposits and channels these deposits into lending activities.

 Bankruptcy: A process in which consumers can eliminate or repay some of or all of their debts under the protection of the federal bankruptcy court.

-Collateral: Something that is pledged as security for the repayment of a loan or that is forfeited in the event of default.
+Collateral: Something pledged as security for the repayment of a loan or forfeited in the event of default.

-Consumer: A person who uses or buys products.
+Consumer: In general, a person who uses or buys products.

-Consumer Credit: A line of credit that is extended for personal or household use.
+Consumer Credit: An extended line of credit for personal or household use.

 Compound Interest: Interest credited daily, monthly, quarterly, semi-annually, or annually on principal and previously credited interest.

 Credit Report: A document that contains the records of all of your borrowing and payment history.
 Also, for more information about how to access your credit report, click here.

 Credit Union: A member-owned, non-profit financial institution that provides financial services to its members.